masudrana08/masudrana08/README.md

 🎉 &nbsp; I like to play with Code <br>
 🛠 &nbsp; Javascript is my Life and Python is my Hobby <br>
-🌱 &nbsp; In Leisure time, Think everything by Programming <br>
+📕 &nbsp; In Leisure time, I like to read book<br>
-📫 &nbsp; Investing maximum time for Learning  <br>
+📫 &nbsp; Investing maximum time for Learning technology<br>
-⚡ &nbsp; Preparing myself for Competition <br>
+⚡ &nbsp; Preparing myself for world class Web Developer<br>
+🌱 &nbsp; I’m currently waste my time to solving problem with C and Javascript <br>

 ___